coursetable/ferry/docs/getting_started.md

    - Linux: Install [Docker CE](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).

 4. Install Postgres.
-Although we run Postgres through docker, some bindings are required by the SQLAlchemy ORM that interfaces between Python and the database.
+Although we run Postgres through Docker, some bindings are required by the SQLAlchemy ORM that interfaces between Python and the database.

    - MacOS: run `brew install postgres`.
    - Linux: run `sudo apt-get install postgresql`
    - Windows: use the [interactive installer](https://www.postgresql.org/download/windows/).

 5. Install Python 3.8 or newer.
-If not already installed, just download an installer from the [Python site](https://www.python.org/downloads/).
-If you already have a Python installation below 3.8 but don't want to add another one, use Pyenv to create a virtual environment:
+If not already installed, download an installer from the [Python site](https://www.python.org/downloads/).
+If you already have a Python installation below 3.8 but don't want to add another one, use Pyenv to create a virtual environment with a version of your choice:

    ```shell
    pyenv install 3.8.6
    pyenv local 3.8.6  # Activate Python 3.8.6 for the current project
    ```

-6. Install Poetry, the package manager we use for Python dependencies.
-Make sure Python is installed and added to PATH, and run
+6. Install [Poetry](https://python-poetry.org/), the package manager we use for Python dependencies.
+To install, make sure Python is installed and added to PATH, and run

    ```shell
    curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -